Reltroner/reltroner-studio/content/blog/rei-super-smash.md

 date: "April 8, 2025"
 ---

-# 🧠 Rei Reltroner Joins the Battle!
+# 🧠 What if Rei Reltroner Joins the Battle?

-Rei Reltroner, also known as *The Astralis Architect*, officially enters **Super Smash Bros.
+Rei Reltroner, also known as *The Astralis Architect*, enters **Super Smash Bros.
 Ultimate** as Fighter #93.
 Emerging from the philosophical depths of the Astralis Pinnacle, he brings tactical brilliance, dimension-shifting power, and a Red Pill energy unlike any other.

 ---